aibazhang/aibazhang.github.io/md/tech/efficient_linux_at_the_command_line.md

     - double: `echo "my home is $HOME"` my home is /home/jc
     - single: `echo 'my home is $HOME'` my home is $HOME
   - escape from alias also could use `\`
-- locatinls g programs to be run
+- locating programs to be run
   - bash `echo $PATH | tr : "\n"`
   - fish `echo $PATH | string split " "`
   - shell searches for a command by name, it checks if that name is an alias before checking the serach path

 ## Ch.
 03 Rerunning Commands

-- The shell default is Emax-style
+- The shell default is Emacs-style

 ## Ch.
 04 Cruising the Filesystem

 - Use `CDPATH` for rapid navigation
 - toggle among many directories with pushh and popd

+## Ch.
+05 Expanding Your Toolbox

+- brace expansion `{1..10}` in fish `(seq 10)`
+  - fish's philosophy: replacing magical syntax with conrete commands